Our Commitment to Social Responsibility

 If you can contribute towards the important work of Todos Juntos we’d be very grateful.
 A donation of £25 will help to put a smile on a child’s face.

 The LATA Foundation has already funded a successful crop diversification project for two rural communities in Western Nicaragua.

 In 2018 the LATA Foundation contributed towards improvements on the 2km mountain road to improve access to enable 500 people receive primary health care, make it easier for children to get to school and for farmers to take produce to markets to sell goods.

 A further donation from the Oxted One World Group in October 2018 has facilitated the construction of an extension to the road to reach another village of 250 people.

 The LATA Foundation is run entirely by volunteers, most of whom have a background in the travel industry.
 As LATA covers bank fees and administration charges, pays for any printing and publicity materials, it means that all donations go directly to projects and are not swallowed up by overheads.
 Projects themselves are carefully vetted, assessed and closely monitored to ensure that funds go where they are needed most.

 Amongst the Latin America Revealed team are people actively involved with the LATA Foundation.
 Katie Aston has been on the projects team for a number of years.
 David Gilmour was amongst the founder members of the Latin America Travel Association, was chairman of the LATA Foundation for 5 years and on the projects team for 7 years.
-He continues to give talks about Latin America and is a long-standing donor to the organisation.
-Between 2015 and 26 July 2019 he was also an Ambassador for the Todos Juntos Children’s Trust providing free dental care to disadvantaged children in Argentina, which receives some support from the LATA Foundation.
+He continues to give occasional talks about Latin America and is a long-standing donor to the organisation.
+From 2015 until 26 July 2019 he was an Ambassador for the Todos Juntos Children’s Trust providing free dental care to disadvantaged children in Argentina, which receives some support from the LATA Foundation.